silverstripe/developer-docs/en/00_Getting_Started/04_Directory_Structure.md

 | `vendor/silverstripe/blog/`| This directory contains all of your code that defines your website. |
 | `vendor/silverstripe/blog/code` | PHP code for model and controller (subdirectories are optional)     |
 | ...        | ...                                                                 |

-Note: Before Silverstripe 4.x, modules were living as top-level folders in the webroot itself.
-Some modules might not have been upgraded to support placement in `vendor/`.

 ### Module documentation